SyncfusionExamples/how-to-work-with-blazor-kanban-cards/README.md

 Make sure that you have the compatible versions of [Visual Studio 2019 (version 16.6+)]( https://visualstudio.microsoft.com/downloads?utm_source=github&utm_medium=listing&utm_campaign=blazor-gantt-chart-github-samples) and [.NET Core SDK 3.1.8](https://dotnet.microsoft.com/download/dotnet-core/3.1?utm_source=github&utm_medium=listing&utm_campaign=blazor-gantt-chart-github-samples) or later version in your machine before starting to work on this project.

 ## How to run this application
-To run this application, you need to first clone the `getting-started-with-blazor-kanban` repository and then open it in Visual Studio 2019.
+To run this application, you need to first clone the `how-to-work-with-blazor-kanban-cards` repository and then open it in Visual Studio 2019.
 Now, simply build and run your project to view the output.